m-labs/artiq/doc/manual/utilities.rst

    :ref: artiq.frontend.afws_client.get_argparser
    :prog: afws_client
    :nodescription:
+   :nodefault:

 Static compiler
 ---------------

 This tool compiles an experiment into a ELF file.
-It is primarily used to prepare binaries for the default experiment loaded in non-volatile storage of the core device.
+It is primarily used to prepare binaries for the startup and idle kernels, loaded in non-volatile storage of the core device.
 Experiments compiled with this tool are not allowed to use RPCs, and their ``run`` entry point must be a kernel.

 .. argparse::
    :ref: artiq.frontend.artiq_compile.get_argparser
    :prog: artiq_compile
    :nodescription:
+   :nodefault:

 Flash storage image generator
 -----------------------------